awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 1. Create another server\-level login by using the `CREATE LOGIN` command\.

 1. Create a user in msdb using `CREATE USER` command, and then link this user to the login that you created in the previous step\.

 1. Add the user to the SQLAgentUserRole using the `sp_addrolemember` system stored procedure\.

-For example, suppose your master user name is **myawsmaster** and you want to give access to SQL Server Agent to a user named **theirname** with a password **theirpassword**\.
+For example, suppose your master user name is **admin** and you want to give access to SQL Server Agent to a user named **theirname** with a password **theirpassword**\.
 You would log in using the master user name and run the following commands\.

 ```
 --Initially set context to master database